thedavidmeister/xoroshiro128/README.md

 - Wanting to work against the `xoroshiro128.prng/IPRNG` protocol
 - Compatibility with another system implementing xoroshiro128+ is important

-I recommend `Math.random` when working with an _unseeded_ PRNG outputting only [_a subset of possible floats between [0, 1]_](https://lemire.me/blog/2017/02/28/how-many-floating-point-numbers-are-in-the-interval-01/) is acceptible.
+I recommend `Math.random` when working with an _unseeded_ PRNG with an _undefined algorithm_ outputting only _a subset of all possible floats_, [specifically those between [0, 1]](https://lemire.me/blog/2017/02/28/how-many-floating-point-numbers-are-in-the-interval-01/) is acceptible.

 I recommend `xoroshiro128.long-int/native-rand` when generating new seeds for xoroshiro128+ if UUID seeds are not suitable.